 - Maintenance.
-Taking good care of your Lexmark printers helps you catch small issues before they become big ones--and it also lengthens the life of your machines.
+Taking good care of your Lexmark and Canon printers helps you catch small issues before they become big ones--and it also lengthens the life of your machines.

 - Supply schedules.
 When you understand what your habits are, you can create supply schedules to help you order ink, toner, and paper before you run out.